eobermuhlner/big-math/docs/releases/next_release_note.md

 In release 2.0.0 the calculation precision was improved at the cost of calculation performance.

-The calculation performance has now again been improved by factor 5 and is practically back to pre-2.0.0 levels, while the calculations are still correct to the specified precision.
+The calculation performance has now again been improved by up to factor 5 and is practically back to pre-2.0.0 levels, while the calculations are still correct to the specified precision.